 Stéphane Jakic, The Path of a Fortunate Teacher

-We never thank our parent enough: in fact, it is as a result of her mother’s advice, after having stated how bored she was of school, that the young Stéphane Jakic undertook an internship in a kitchen nead Vouvray en Torraine.
+Sometimes our parents help shape who we are today: in fact, it was as a result of his mother’s advice after expressing how bored he was at school, that the young Stéphane Jakic undertook an internship in a restaurant near Vouvray-en-Torraine.
+We never thank our parent enough: in fact, it is as a result of his mother’s advice, after having stated how bored he was of school, that the young Stéphane Jakic undertook an internship in a kitchen nead Vouvray in Touraine.

-After having undertaken military service and new experiences in France and Switzerland, he joined the teams of the renowned Chalet du Mont d’Arbois in Megève, where he remained for four years as a sous-chef.
+After undertaking military service and new experiences in France and Switzerland, he joined the team at the famous Chalet du Mont d’Arbois in Megève, where he remained for four years as a sous-chef.

-The ambition to occupy the position of Head Chef led him to join a prestigious establishment attached to the Relais & Châteaux in the Lubéron.
-An experience that he himself claimed to be exhausting…
+The ambition to become Head Chef led him to join the prestigious restaurant of the Relais & Châteaux in the Lubéron – an experience which he himself admitted was exhausting…

-After a short time working in a Michelin-star restaurant in Tours, he came across, by chance at the beginning of the 00s, a job offer as teacher at FERRANDI Paris and and joined the school after having undergone the rigorous selection process.
-Beginning as a teacher of mature students looking to have a change of career path, he discovered a ‘true craft of sharing and of feeling’.
-Following this, he went on to tach professionals looking into improve their culinary skills and organized consultancy duties for corporate accounts in the sector.
+After a short time working in a Michelin-starred restaurant in Tours, in the beginning of the 00s he happened upon a job offer as instructor at FERRANDI Paris, and joined the school after undergoing the rigorous selection process.
+Beginning as a teacher of mature students looking for a career change, he discovered the ‘true craft of sharing’.
+Following this, he went on to teach professionals looking to improve their culinary skills, and carried out consultancy duties for corporations in the sector.

-From this point on, he shared his expertise with international students and constantly tells of his happiness in seeing them progress and having them discover French gastronomy.
-Once they have finished their training, Stéphane keeps in contact via social media, be that Messenger or Instagram.
-As well as this, he performs duties abroad in the form of partnerships with renowned schools whether they be in Athens, Taiwan, Macao or Hong Kong, making 4 or 5 trips per year over the course of which he takes part in seminars and networks with Chefs who introduce him to new produce and techniques.
-In addition, he never fails to forget his passion when past friends pass by to see him whenever they are travelling in the French capital.
+From this point on, he began to share his expertise with international students, and constantly tells of his happiness seeing them progress and discover French gastronomy.
+Once they have finished their training, Stéphane keeps in touch via social media, be it Messenger or Instagram.
+As well as this, he continues to work abroad in the form of partnerships with renowned schools whether they be in Athens, Taiwan, Macau or Hong Kong, making 4 or 5 trips per year, over the course of which he takes past in seminars and networking events with chefs who introduce him to new products and techniques.
+He remains in contact with friends from his past experiences, who pass by to see him whenever they are travelling in the French capital.